-If you rely on a well for your home’s water supply, you might have encountered manganese in well water.
-This naturally occurring mineral is commonly found in groundwater and, while essential in small amounts, can cause significant problems when its levels are too high.
+You might have encountered manganese in well water if you rely on a well for your home’s water supply.
+This naturally occurring mineral is an essential trace mineral commonly found in groundwater and, while essential in small amounts, can cause significant problems when its levels are too high.

 High levels of manganese can cause brown or tea-colored stains on fixtures, appliances, and laundry.
 It can also impart a bitter taste to water and cause odors.